milhcbt/dockerfile/alpine/alpine-3.5-python-2.7/README.md

-Python 2.7 Image from Modified Base Image of Alpine.
-This image is ready to run using custom User ID with non-root user execution for OpenShift ready.
+Python 2.7 Image from Modified Base Image of Alpine This Image is ready to serve with custom User ID execution using entrypoint script.

 Build with love from Gegerkalong, Bandung, Indonesia.